New Mexico Lobos men's basketball: Steve Alford (2007–2013)

-The 2009–10 Lobos were again a young squad picked to finish fifth in the MWC in preseason polls.Media Guide 2013–14, p.107 Versatile JC transfer Darington Hobson joined lone senior Roman Martinez, junior Dairese Gary, and eight sophomores and freshmen.
+The 2009–10 Lobos were again a young squad picked to finish fifth in the MWC in preseason polls.
+Versatile JC transfer Darington Hobson joined lone senior Roman Martinez, junior Dairese Gary, and eight sophomores and freshmen.
 The Lobos jumped out to a 12–0 start with wins over #25 Cal and #16 Texas A&M, vaulting to #12 in the national rankings.
 After losing at Oral Roberts, they beat #20 Texas Tech and a Dayton squad that would go on to win the NIT.
 Hobson led the team with 16 points, nine rebounds, and 4.6 assists a game, the only Lobo to ever lead in all three.
 Martinez added 14 points and six rebounds a game, and Gary 13 points and four assists.
 The Lobos dropped their first two MWC games but then reeled off 15 straight wins – their second longest winning streak ever – sweeping #10 BYU.
 The Lobos rose to #8 in the polls and won the MWC title.
 They lost in the conference tournament but received a three-seed in the NCAA tournament.
 The team had relied heavily on its starters and was worn down with fatigue and injuries.
 They struggled to win against first round opponent Montana, and Hobson injured his wrist and back.
 In the second round the hobbled Lobos could not keep up with athletic, fast-breaking Washington.
 They finished 30–5, the most wins in a Lobo season, while going 10–2 in road games and 6–0 against ranked teams, also team highs.
 Alford was again named MWC Coach of the Year, and Gary was All-MWC.
 Hobson was named as MWC Player of the Year and a third-team All-American.
 He declared for the 2010 NBA draft and was selected in the second round by Milwaukee.
-Martinez was honored as an Academic All-American and received the NCAA Chip Hilton Player of the Year Award for outstanding character, leadership, integrity, and talent.Roman Martinez, Profile, New Mexico Athletics.
+Martinez was honored as an Academic All-American and received the NCAA Chip Hilton Player of the Year Award for outstanding character, leadership, integrity, and talent.